ansumanroy/aws-glue-schema-registry/MULESOFT_EXCHANGE.md

 ## Publishing Methods

-### Method 1: Using Makefile (Recommended)
+### Method 1: Using Makefile (Linux/macOS - Recommended)

-The easiest way to publish is using the Makefile target:
+The easiest way to publish on Linux/macOS is using the Makefile target:

 ```bash
 # Publish version 1.0.0